ucsb-eri/webHookListener/README.md

 # webHookListener
 ruby/sinatra github webhook listener service.

-This install is specifically configures for Fedora/RHEL/CentOS at this time, but could be ported (pretty easily) to other linux variants.
+This install specifically configures for Fedora/RHEL/CentOS at this time, but could be ported (pretty easily) to other linux variants.

 ## Background